-- Place the jack to one side. - Pull the rod with the smallest diameter off the pump lever. - The shortened pump lever serves as a lug wrench extension. - Starting with the middle rod, slide the lug wrench extension as far as it will go onto the lug wrench.
+- Pull the rod with the smallest diameter off the pump lever.
+The shortened pump lever serves as a lug - Starting with the middle rod, slide the lug wrench extension as far as it will go onto the lug wrench.

-Tighten the wheel bolts or nuts evenly in the sequence indicated (1) to 3.

-Specified tightening torque:

-- Steel wheel bolts: 177 lb-ft (240 Nm) - Wheel nuts: 133 lb-ft (180 Nm) - Alloy wheel bolts: 133 lb-ft (180 Nm) - Push the piston on the hydraulic jack in again and close the pressure release screw. - Vehicles with all-wheel drive: turn the jack spindle clockwise as far as it will go. - (i) You can now install the hub caps on steel wheels with wheel bolts.
-The installation procedure depends on whether the hub cap acts as a trim that covers the whole wheel, or just covers the center. - Wheel with hub cap: position the opening for the tire valve in the hub cap over the tire valve. - Push the edge of the hub cap onto the wheel rim with both hands until it engages into place.
-Make sure the hub cap retaining catches engage on the steel wheel. - Wheel with central hub cap: position the retaining lugs of the central hub cap over the wheel bolts.
+- Tighten the wheel bolts or nuts evenly in the sequence indicated (1) to 6). - Specified tightening torque: - Steel wheel bolts: 177 lb-ft (240 Nm) - Wheel nuts: 133 lb-ft (180 Nm) - Alloy wheel bolts: 133 lb-ft (180 Nm) - Push the piston on the hydraulic jack in again and close the pressure release screw. - Vehicles with all-wheel drive: turn the jack spindle clockwise as far as it will go. - (i) You can now install the hub caps on steel wheels with wheel bolts.
+The installation procedure depends on whether the hub cap acts as wheel trim that covers the whole wheel, or just covers the center. - Wheel trim: position the opening in the wheel trim for the tire valve over the tire valve. - Push the wheel trim onto the wheel rim with both hands until it engages into place.
+Make sure the wheel trim retaining catches engage on the steel wheel. - Wheel with central hub cap: position the retaining lugs of the central hub cap over the wheel holts. - Hit the middle of the hub cap to engage it on the wheel. - Secure the faulty wheel in the spare wheel holder. - Vehicles with Super Single tires: transport the faulty rear wheel in the load area.
+The rear wheel is too large for the spare wheel holder. - Check the tire pressure of the newly installed wheel and adjust it if necessary.

-- Hit the middle of the hub cap to engage it on the wheel. - Secure the faulty wheel in the spare wheel bracket. - Vehicles with Super Single tires: transport the faulty rear wheel on the load area.
-The rear wheel is too large for the spare wheel bracket. - Check the tire pressure of the newly installed wheel and adjust it if necessary. - Retighten the wheel bolts or wheel nuts to the specified tightening torque after the vehicle has been driven 31 miles (50 km). - When using a wheel or spare wheel with a new or newly painted wheel rim, have the wheel bolts or nuts retightened after approximately 620 miles (1,000 km) to 3,100 miles (5,000 km). - (i) Vehicles with the tire pressure monitor system: all installed wheels must be equipped with functioning sensors.
+- Retighten the wheel bolts or wheel nuts to the specified tightening torque after the vehicle has been driven 31 miles (50 km). - When using a wheel or spare wheel with a new or newly painted wheel rim, have the wheel bolts or wheel nuts retightened after approximately 620 miles (1,000 km) to 3,100 miles (5,000 km). - (i) Vehicles with the tire pressure monitor system: all installed wheels must be equipped with functioning sensors.